js-org/js.org/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read and accepted the [Terms and Conditions](http://js.org/terms.html)
 - The site content can be seen at <link>

-> The site content is ...
+> The site content is ... and is relevant to JavaScript developers specifically because ...